-The University of Edinburgh in partnership with a number of industry partners* has secured funding from the Scottish Funding Council (SFC) to target systemic challenges in the design and delivery of building projects pre-construction, and in building management post-occupation.
+The University of Edinburgh in collaboration with a number of industry partners* successfully secured funding from the Scottish Funding Council to address this by targeting systemic challenges in the design and delivery of building projects pre-construction, and in building management post-occupation.

 The project was officially launched on 5 March 2020 by Mr Ivan McKee, Scotland’s Minister for Trade, Investment and Innovation.

 The project’s ambition is to help create a step-change in emissions reductions from public sector construction and built environment up to 2045 by improving how building projects are designed, managed and implemented through early-stage decisions and better on-going management of building performance.